jballie/SCUBA_Solutions_App/README.md

 Download for Windows available on our website: http://understoodinc.weebly.com/ (Note: the remote AWS database has been disconnected, therefore this download no longer functions properly.
-Email me <jrballiet@hotmail.com> if interested on setting up on a local working version on your machine.)
+Email me <jrballiet@hotmail.com> if interested in setting up on a local working version of your app on your personal machine.)

 Check out our User Guide:
 http://understoodinc.weebly.com/uploads/9/8/5/0/98503366/user_guide.pdf